mdhira-ai/Project-1---Get-every-user-interaction-of-the-UI/README.md

 **Problems**:

-	1) we need realtime database
+	1) we need real-time database
 	2) set the anonymous user id(IP, device id, location)
-	3) get the user: isActive, isScrolling, isPressed, Slide(slider carosol),
+	3) get the user: isActive, isScrolling, isPressed, Slide(slider carousel),
-	4) how long a user spend on this site, how long a user spend on a single post, what he/she selected, what they added on their cart ,what they liked , what they put it on wishlist,
+	4) how long a user spends on this site, how long a user spends on a single post, what he/she selected, what they added to their cart, what they liked, what they put it on the wishlist,

 **Task**:

-	1) Build a UI with native framework
+	1) Build a UI with the native framework
-	2)	set a Database (firebase, supabase, mongodb)
+	2) set a Database (firebase, superbase, MongoDB)
 	3)